deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Those additional algorithms and their combinations can vary layer by layer.
 The most effective continuous restricted Boltzmann machine we've found employs a Gaussian transformation on the visible (or input) layer and a rectified-linear-unit tranformation on the hidden layer.
 We've found this particularly useful in [facial reconstruction](../facial-reconstruction-tutorial.html).
 For RBMs handling binary data, simply make both transformations binary ones.

-*A brief aside: Hinton has noted and we can confirm that Gaussian transformations do not work well on RBMs' hidden layers, which are where the reconstructions happen; i.e. those are the layers that matter.
+*A brief aside: Geoff Hinton has noted and we can confirm that Gaussian transformations do not work well on RBMs' hidden layers, which are where the reconstructions happen; i.e. those are the layers that matter.
 The rectified-linear-unit transformations used instead are capable of representing more features than binary transformations, which we employ on [deep-belief nets](../deepbeliefnetwork.html).*

 ### conclusions